 Multi-Disciplinary Team Partners

-Not all of our pupils needs can be met in the classroom by teachers and teaching assistants alone.
-A large number of pupils need additional specialist support at some stage, and we work closely with other agencies to provide this.
-Sometimes pupils are withdrawn from lessons to receive this support or follow a tailored programme, but it is equally important for specialists from other disciplines to work with teachers and other staff to tailor the current learning environment to meet an individual or a group need that bit better.
+Not all of our students needs can be met in the classroom by teachers and teaching assistants alone.
+A large number of students need additional specialist support at some stage, and we work closely with other agencies to provide this.
+Sometimes students are withdrawn from lessons to receive this support or follow a tailored programme, but it is equally important for specialists from other disciplines to work with teachers and other staff to tailor the current learning environment to meet an individual or a group need that bit better.
 Our speech and language therapists, in particular, focus on this in-classroom support rather than withdrawal methods.
 Some of the Multi-Disciplinary Team (MDT) are based in the school, while others, such as OT and physiotherapists, visit the school to assess and set programmes to be delivered by school staff.

-Our MDT includes: pupil counselling, speech & language therapy, specialist CAMHS support, educational psychology, occupational therapy, physiotherapy, school nursing service, parent support advice, Connexions, and our own leads on SEN and Personal, Social & Health Education.
+Our MDT includes: student counselling, speech & language therapy, specialist CAMHS support, educational psychology, occupational therapy, physiotherapy, school nursing service, parent support advice, Connexions, and our own leads on SEN and Personal, Social & Health Education.